mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 They were all like "thanks kiddO, we'll take it from here".
 ASD were really nice to me about it and happy that I'd helped.
 They encouraged me to report this kind of thing to them if it happened again, but I'm not really in the business of uhhhhhhhh whatever this is.

 At this point in the story (chronologically) I had not yet spoken to a lawyer, and so did not know whether the actions I was confessing to were of a highly illegal nature.
 This is widely regarded as a bad move, and I do not recommend anyone else rely on "but I'm being so helpful and earnest!!!" as a legal defence.
+But also I'm not a lawyer, so what do I know?
+Maybe it works.

 ### Wholesomely emailing the government
 At one point, the person I was emailing added a P.S. containing the answer to my top secret mango.pdf challenge at the end of [mango.pdf.zone](https://mango.pdf.zone).
 This is pretty poggers and everything, but: